Important information on SNAP changes for Able-Bodied Adults without Dependents

 Frequently Asked Questions

-An ABAWD is an able-bodied person between the ages of 18 and 52 without dependents in the household.
-You or any household member between the ages of 18 through 52 may be considered an Able-Bodied Adult Without Dependents (ABAWD).
+An individual who is ABAWD is an able-bodied person between the ages of 18 and 64 without children under the age of 14 in the household.
+You or any household member between the ages of 18 through 64 may be considered an Able-Bodied Adult Without Dependents (ABAWD).
 An ABAWD can only be eligible for three (3) months of Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamp) benefits in a three (3) year period unless they are participating in the SNAP work requirement.
 Many SNAP ABAWDS are already complying with the work requirement.
 The ABAWD SNAP work requirement is:

 • A program under the Workforce Innovation and Opportunity Act of 2014, including any service which organizes education, training, and other services to meet the particular needs of an individual in a manner that accelerates the educational and career advancement of the individual;